caltechlibrary/newt/newt-presentation.md

 # LAMP and its legacy

-Complex systems found in Caltech Library
+Complex systems used by Caltech Library

 - ArchivesSpace
 - EPrints
 - Invenio RDM
 - Islandora

-# Required Knowledge
+# LAMP and its legacy

 App            Languages         Supporting services
 ---------      ---------         -------------------